Book Sprints 2016

 Published in the NZ Herald Weekend magazine on 27 August 2016

 … Guest artist Daniel Gaudiello is much respected for his technical skills coupled with his acting ability.
 He recently left the Australia ballet to pursue new activities but leapt at the chance to dance in this production of Giselle.

 “Part of me loves the darkness of it, the tragedy, the way it demands I portray the full range of emotions.
 People can tell I really am hurting in the dance to death, that even my arms hurt from pushing everything into it.
 I see my life flashing before my eyes, and the emotion comes in waves.
 Like going to a funeral, you know you just have to get through it.
 It’s a great challenge.”

-Preview article – THE ABSURDITY OF HUMANITY double bill by the New Zealand Dance Company
+Preview article – The two futures of dance are poles apart – THE ABSURDITY OF HUMANITY double bill by the New Zealand Dance Company

 Published in NZ Herald, Saturday 20 August

 The New Zealand Dance Company’s double bill, The Absurdity of Humanity, brings together two works that offer two alternate visions of the future.Matter, by Ross McCormack, explores a world inhabited by a small band of people who come across five pole-like structures; Whispers from Pandora’s Box, by Lina Limosani, considers the aftermath of opening the mythical Pandora’s Box and the impact of the evils let loose on the world. [ Read the article]

 Other items – panels, podcasts and blog posts